rochus-keller/CrossLine/README.md

 ![alt text](http://software.rochus-keller.ch/crosslinedemoscreenshot.png "CrossLine Screenshot")

+The screenshot shows the demo repository (see below).

 ## Download and Installation

 You can either compile CrossLine yourself or download the pre-compiled version from here: